-Fill a large bowl half full of hot water (but not scalding, as you will have to dip your fingers in it).
-Place bowl and rice wrappers on a clean working surface such as a cutting board.Continue to 3 of 9 below.
+Choose a bowl large enough to hold a rice paper wrapper and fill half way with hot water (but not scalding, as you will have to dip your fingers in it).
+Place the bowl and rice wrappers on a clean working surface such as a cutting board.Continue to 3 of 8 below.

 Fold Over Bottom of Rice Paper

-Begin to roll by folding the bottom portion of rice paper over the ingredients.Continue to 6 of 8 below.
+Begin the roll by folding the bottom portion of rice paper over the ingredients.Continue to 6 of 8 below.

 Lift Side of Wrapper and Fold Over

-Continue by lifting the right side of the wrapper and folding it over the ingredients.Continue to 8 of 9 below.
+Continue by lifting the right side of the wrapper and fold it over the ingredients.Continue to 7 of 8 below.